The Influence of City Life on Sleep Apnea Diagnosis and Treatment

 - A second overnight study to determine treatment

 Also, treatment for any insured person depends on how comprehensive and generous their coverage is.
 Some policies offer bare-bones coverage to PAP therapy, for instance.

 Your access to other treatments – like hypoglossal neurostimulation or oral appliance therapy – also depends upon your coverage.
 When a doctor doesn’t prescribe alternatives to PAP, it may be because insurance won’t cover them.
 Out-of-pocket costs run too high otherwise.

-Medicare or Medicaid providers further limit patient services and supply options to a much smaller number of sleep clinicians and suppliers.4
+Medicare or Medicaid providers may sometimes seem to further limit patient services and supply options to a much smaller number of sleep clinicians and suppliers.3

 Have you ever experienced an insurance roadblock?